lycheeverse/lychee-action/README.md

 Quickly check links in Markdown, HTML, and text files using [lychee].

-When used in conjunction with the [Create Issue From File] action, issues will be created when the action finds link problems.
+When used in conjunction with [Create Issue From File], issues will be opened when the action finds link problems.

 ## Usage